jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-01-25-UofTHacks/index.md

 night, Max and I were trying to figure out some Grade 11 Physics equations.
 Needless to say, we were very confused.
 We tried linear, sin, tan, and even square root relations but none of them worked well.
-Pseudo-integration didn't work very well because we were calculating the decrease in velocity in discrete time units, so when a body part would swing back, it wouldm't settle but go faster and faster.
+Pseudo-integration didn't work very well because we were calculating the decrease in velocity in discrete time units, so when a body part would swing back, it wouldn't settle but go faster and faster.
 Fortunately, applying a dampening effect (reducing the velocity by 5%) every frame seemed to do the trick.